bindu2607/personal-finance-tracker/README.md

 - ✅ **Set Financial Goals**
   Define your saving goals and monitor progress with visual indicators.

-- ✅ **Interactive Reports**
-  Pie charts, bar graphs, and summaries that offer insights into spending patterns.

 - ✅ **Responsive UI**
   Optimized for all devices with smooth interactions and accessibility in mind.